James O'Reilly (bishop): Early life

-O'Reilly was ordained to the priesthood on June 24, 1882 for the Archdiocese of St. Paul.
+O'Reilly was ordained to the priesthood in Dublin by Bishop Bartholomew Woodlock on June 24, 1882, for the Archdiocese of St. Paul.
 After his ordination, he served as pastor in parishes in Belle Creek, Lake City and Stillwater, Minnesota.
 In 1886, O'Reilly was appointed pastor of St. Anthony of Padua Parish in Minneapolis.

 Bishop of Fargo

-On December 18, 1909, O'Reilly was appointed the second bishop of the Diocese of Fargo by Pope Pius X. He received his episcopal consecration on May 19, 1910, from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.
+On December 18, 1909, O'Reilly was appointed the second bishop of Fargo by Pope Pius X. He received his episcopal consecration at Saint Paul Seminary in St. Paul, Minnesota, on May 19, 1910, from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.

-James O'Reilly died on December 19, 1934 at age 79.
+James O'Reilly died in Fargo on December 19, 1934, at age 79.